 2015, overseeing departments and initiatives that help students succeed academically, socially, emotionally and spiritually.

-She started at Bellarmine in 2007 as Dean of Students, providing leadership and oversight for Campus Ministry, Campus Recreation and Intramural Sports, Safety and Security, Career Services, the Counseling Center, Culinary Services, Disability Services,
+She started at Bellarmine in 2007 as Dean of Students, providing leadership and oversight for Campus Ministry, Campus Recreation and Intramural Sports, Safety and Security, Career Services, the Counseling Center, Culinary Services, Accessibility Resource Center,

 the Office of Multicultural Affairs, Student Health Services, Residence Life, Student Activities and Orientation, Student Conduct, Student Engagement, student crisis support and emergency response to students and families, advised the Student Government